-I’ve tried almost every harness recommended for Dachshunds and I have two top favorites – one for normal life and and hiking.
+I’ve tried almost every harness recommended for Dachshunds and I have top favorites – one for casual use and and for hiking.

 UPDATED: This post originally published in April 2014.